 Nicolae Ceauşescu is the former communist leader of Romania.

 Romania has more to offer than this list of the most beautiful places in Romania.
 But it’s hard to include everything in just one post.
-That’s why I encourage you to check out the road trips itineraries I linked for some places and the Romania page I have on my blog.
+That’s why I encourage you to check out the road trip itineraries I linked for some places and the Romania page I have on my blog.
 Those itineraries include other places and cities to discover in Romania.

 Let me know when you want to plan your travel to Romania and what you plan to include in your itinerary in the comments!
 Also, I’d love to help with your itinerary if you need some ideas or help planning it.